stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/12_local_model.md

 discard (through "Cancel") his changes.

 A Local Model allows the above use case by letting the Dialog View operate on a copy of the Original Model.
-The copy can then be either discarded
-(if "Cancel" is clicked), or merged with the Original Model (if "Ok" is clicked).
-This approach guarantees that business rules of the Model are enforced observed while changes are made on the data.
+The copy can then be either discarded (if "Cancel" is clicked), or merged with the original Model (if "Ok" is clicked).
+This approach guarantees that business rules of the Model are enforced while changes are made on the data.

 ### Design